nilanjansiromani/OpenCopilot/README.md

 *No frameworks.
 No build tools.
 No complexity.*

-Click the extension icon or press `Ctrl+Shift+O` to access settings and experience AI-powered web browsing with complete privacy control! 🚀
+Use the keyboard shortcuts (`Ctrl+Shift+O` for assistant, `Ctrl+,` for settings) and experience AI-powered web browsing with complete privacy control! 🚀

 ---